EC122: Statistical Techniques A

 Exam Rubric

 There are TWO sections in this paper.
-Answer ALL TEN questions in Section A using the Excel spreadsheet (40 marks total) and answer ALL FOUR questions in Section B inside this document (60 marks total).
+Answer ALL TEN questions in Section A (40 marks in total) and ALL FOUR questions in Section B (60 marks in total).

 Previous exam papers can be found in the University’s past papers archive.
 Please note that previous exam papers may not have operated under the same exam rubric or assessment weightings as those for the current academic year.
 The content of past papers may also be different.